eroots/pyMT/docs/source/content/misc/DISCLAIMER.rst

 -------------

 * When only a :ref:`List File` is specified for the loaded dataset, a :ref:`Data` object will be initialized by taking logarithmically spaced periods.
-	* In this instance, the :ref:`Map View` is not initialized properly, and no site locations are shown.
+	* In this instance, the :ref:`Map Viewer` is not initialized properly, and no site locations are shown.
 	* The workaround is to re-sort the station locations (e.g., sort by west-east then re-sort back to default) and click the forward or back button.
 These operations should get the stations plotting.

 * When multiple datasets are loaded, the misfit table may not be properly updated to reflect the currently selected dataset.

 * Rotating the data / stations using the 'Azimuth' box has a few associated bugs
-	* The station locations and annotations in the :ref:`Map View` may not be accurate
+	* The station locations and annotations in the :ref:`Map Viewer` may not be accurate
 	* The Azimuth editor is meant to be used for 3-D data, and rotates the data accordingly: Station locations are rotated clockwise from north, and the data is rotated counter-clockwise to maintain a measurement coordinate system that is consistent with the model space (see https://www.linkedin.com/pulse/grid-sites-data-rotations-3d-mt-dr-naser-meqbel/)
 		* A consequence of this setup is that the GUI is not suitable to rotation and projection into 2-D.